Thoemi09/simplemc/doc/tut_utils_1.md

     // create a timer
     simplemc::timer timer;

-    // sleep for 100 millisecond and print the time passed in milliseconds fmt::print("Sleeping for 1 second...\n");
+    // sleep for 100 millisecond and print the time passed in seconds fmt::print("Sleeping for 1 second...\n");
     timer.start();
     std::this_thread::sleep_for(millisec(100));